wesleycamargo/azure-docs.pt-br/articles/automation/automation-azure-vm-alert-integration.md

 ### <a name="example-runbook"></a>Runbook de exemplo
 ```
-#  This runbook will restart an ARM (V2) VM in response to an Azure VM alert.
+#  This runbook restarts an ARM (V2) VM in response to an Azure VM alert.

 [OutputType("PSAzureOperationResponse")]